wavevision/dependent-selectbox/README.md

 | `form`                 | `HTMLFormElement`     | the form in which the event has been triggered     |
 | `dependentSelectBoxes` | `HTMLSelectElement[]` | an array of all dependent select boxes in the form |

-The former event also contains `data` property, which is an object containing:
+The first event also contains `data` property, which is an object containing:

 | Property  | Type                                                                         | Description                                                                                                                                           |
 | --------- | ---------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |